 One of the worst kinds of rear-end collisions are the highway chain-reaction crashes.
 All it takes is one negligent driver to not pay attention, and they hit the car in front of them, which causes that car to hit the one in front of them, and it creates a destructive reaction chain of collisions.

-It takes hours to get the highway running normally again, and now everyone involved in the crash is worrying about injuries and insurance.
+It takes hours to get the highway running normally again, and now everyone involved in the crash is worried about injuries and insurance.

-What Kind of Injuries Can You Get from a Rear-End Collision?
+What Kind of Rear End Collision Injuries Can You Get?

 Rear-end collisions can do a lot of damage.
 The impact of a collision can cause the following:

-If you’re ever in a car accident, see a doctor immediately.
+If you’re ever in a rear end car accident, it’s important to know the rear end collision injuries you could get.
+See a doctor immediately.
 The shock of the crash could mask some symptoms, only to make the injury worse over time.
 Your insurance company might not give you all the compensation you need because you waited too long to get medical attention.
 Seeing a doctor as soon as possible will help you get on the path to recovery.